usmansbk/blog-draft/markdowns/redux.md

 This makes it difficult to understand.
 Is the `counter` variable part of the application data or not?

-A cleaner way of preventing this would be grouping our app data as a single unit.
+A clean way of preventing this would be grouping our app data as a single unit.
 This makes it easier to differentiate application data from other variables.

 ```js
 // State manipulation section